CU-DSI-Scholars/site-source/content/post/2020-02-21-supplementary-call-for-student-applications-dsi-dfg-scholars-spring-summer-2020.md

 metaAlignment: center
 ---

 We have two additional projects ([1](https://cu-dsi-scholars.github.io/DSI-scholars/2020/02/project-cryptocurrency-analytics-identifying-bad-actors/),[2](https://cu-dsi-scholars.github.io/DSI-scholars/2020/02/project-understanding-orientation/)) and are thus opening another round of applications.
 You can apply for these projects [here](https://forms.gle/xA5ZCXuUr6Jgh2Zk9).
-The deadline for this application is **Sunday, February 23rd at 11:59pm**.
+The deadline for this application is **Wednesday, February 26th at 11:59pm**.

 If you applied previously, the original application [form](https://forms.gle/FirneensvXgZGE6HA) has been unlocked so that you can access your application materials.
 Do not use this form to resubmit - it will be ignored.